pchemguy/spec-kit/templates/capabilities/capabilities.md

         - Supporting Functional Capabilities;
         - Non-Functional and Form-Factor (NFFF) Aspects;
         - capability boundaries;
-        - user-recognizable functionality;
         - user access, interaction, environment, runtime, or delivery characteristics.
 3. Generate the capability set.
     1. infer capability candidates from capability signals, ensuring:
-        - every capability candidate is associated with one or more supporting capability signals;
+        - capability candidates are inferred as user-recognizable capability areas rather than implementation details, internal components, or low-level actions;
-        - capability signals SHOULD be assigned to the single most appropriate capability candidate unless a signal genuinely supports multiple distinct capability semantics;
+        - every capability signal is assigned to the single most appropriate capability candidate unless the signal genuinely supports multiple distinct capability semantics;
-    2. infer capability candidates from capability signals;
+        - every capability candidate is associated with one or more capability signals;
-    3. identify Core User Capability candidates;
+    2. identify Core User Capability candidates;
-    4. determine the dominant semantic role of each non-core capability candidate:
+    3. determine the dominant semantic role of each non-core capability candidate:
         - Supporting Functional Capability — if the candidate primarily implies mutation, validation, control, recovery, or interpretation of core state;
         - NFFF Aspect — otherwise;
-    5. classify capability candidates according to the **Capability Model**, ensuring:
+    4. classify capability candidates according to the **Capability Model**, ensuring:
         - each capability belongs to exactly one Capability Model class;
         - no capability mixes class semantics;
-    6. evaluate and promote NFFF Aspects according to the **NFFF Evaluation Pipeline**;
+    5. evaluate and promote NFFF Aspects according to the **NFFF Evaluation Pipeline**;
-    7. group, split, revise, or reject capability candidates to construct the final capability set, while maintaining consistent capability signal grounding and traceability throughout refinement, ensuring:
+    6. group, split, revise, or reject capability candidates to construct the final capability set, while maintaining capability signal grounding and traceability throughout refinement, ensuring that capability signal assignments:
-        - every capability candidate remains associated with one or more supporting capability signals;
-        - associated capability signal assignments are updated whenever capability candidates are revised;
+        - are updated whenever capability candidates are revised and remain preserved throughout refinement;
-        - capability signal associations remain semantically consistent with the current capability candidate definition and scope;
+        - remain semantically consistent with the current capability candidate definition and scope;
-        - capability signals are preserved and carried forward throughout decomposition as the grounding and traceability basis for the final reported capabilities and classifications;
-        - capability signals SHOULD be assigned to the single most appropriate capability candidate unless a signal genuinely supports multiple distinct capability semantics;
-        - every final reported capability and classification remains traceable to one or more supporting capability signals;
+        - support traceability from every final reported capability and classification to one or more capability signals.
 4. Validate the capability set and NFFF aspect classification according to the **Validation** section.
 5. Return the final **Capability Decomposition Report** according to the **Report Template**, including:
     - the completed **Capabilities** section containing the final capability set;